 In 2004, Johann Löhn handed the chair of the Board of Directors of the foundation over.
 The new Board of Directors, now made up exclusively of full-time members, also manages the Steinbeis-Stiftung and the Steinbeis GmbH & Co.
 KG für Technologietransfer.
 Steinbeis awards the first Steinbeis Foundation Transfer Prize – the Löhn Award for extraordinary transfer projects in competitive knowledge and technology transfer.

 The Steinbeis Beratungszentren GmbH and the Steinbeis Forschungs- und Innovationszentren GmbH, both founded in 2005, consolidate the expertise in consulting and coaching as well as market and transfer-oriented research and development.
 In addition to its Steinbeis transfer centers and transfer institutes, Steinbeis starts to establish Steinbeis research and innovation centers as well as Steinbeis consulting centers.

-More than 30 years had passed since the Steinbeis-Stiftungs' reorganisation in 1983.
-What began as five Technical Consulting Services at universities of applied sciences in Baden-Württemberg, had by 2018 grown into a Transfer Network of approx. 1,100 enterprises.
+Over 30 years have passed since the reorganization of the Steinbeis Foundation in 1983 as a start-up with the business idea of a platform for business start-ups.
+What began as five Technical Consulting Services at universities of applied sciences in Baden-Württemberg, had by 2019 grown into a Transfer Network of approx. 1,100 enterprises.
 This network encompassed approx. 6,000 people with a commitment and passion for targeted transfer.

 Detailed information on Steinbeis history and development you can find in “Steinbeis 1983–2008”.
 "Steinbeis 1983-2013" provides an overview of the milestones in Steinbeis history.